adobe-flash/crossbridge/LLVM_UPGRADE.md

 * Description: Find bugs, fix bugs, and address any unforeseen problems.
 * Estimate: 10 days
-* Status: Not started
+* Status: In progress

 ## CB-0013

 * Description: Remove references to 'llvm-gcc-4.2-2.9' should be removed ?!
 * Estimate: ? days
-* Status: Not started
+* Status: In progress
 * Relates to CB-0011

     \avm2_env\usr\src\contrib\libc++\Makefile